Reassurance vs. Re-proving: Understanding Love

 Almost everybody enjoys feeling loved in the moment.
 It feels great.
 The soul somehow knows when the love is unconditional, and we feel a harmony with the universe when we are thus loved.

-If we are unaccustomed to being loved in this way, however, the feeling may not last, overwhelmed by the feelings of pain and fear that characterize the experiences of conditional “love” so well known to most of us.
 Most people, then, require the sensation of unconditional love repeatedly before they trust it fully.
 Even then, the trust can fade, and they need reassurance that their feelings were real, as well as reassurance that those feelings can be duplicated in the present.

 Is there anything wrong with that need?
 Of course not.
 Babies sometimes cry out just to be reassured that their parents are still there, no matter how many times that presence has been proven.

-It is human nature that we both enjoy and need reassurance of love, but it can be enabling—even crippling—if we demand that that love be proven to us over and over, while never developing our own inner faith in its existence.
-What then is the difference between reassurance and the need to have love repeatedly proven, or what I will call re-proven, both because that single word communicates repetition and possibly for its alliterative value.
+What then is the difference between reassurance and the need to have love repeatedly proven?
+Or what I will call re-proven, both because that single word communicates repetition and possibly for its alliterative value.
 I hyphenate the word “re-proven” to distinguish it from the word “reprove,” which means to rebuke or express disapproval.

 Reassurance is natural and is relatively easily accomplished.
 I can reassure you of my love simply by holding your hand, and you can request it by asking for your hand to be held.
 It’s a reconfirmation of a feeling that you already remember deep down, and it implies a pre-existing trust.

 Re-proving strongly implies considerable effort all ‘round.
 If I have to keep proving to you that I love you, it’s like starting all over each time.
 I have to reason with you from the beginning, and the evidence from the past counts for nothing.
 And it’s far more work for you too, because it’s like climbing a mountain.
-With re-proving, you fall all the way to the bottom and have to start over, while with reassurance you just stumble and begin again from near the point where you fell.

 Re-proving also is mired in doubt.
 If I have to re-prove my love for you, your whole attitude is one of doubting all the proofs that came before, so not only is re-proving more work, it’s also less likely to yield a positive result.
 There is so much more effort per ground gained than simple reassurance, which has a high yield for each unit of effort.

-It can be useful to systematically list and describe some of the characteristics of reassurance vs. re-proving, so we know what we’re dealing with in any given case:
+It can be useful to systematically list and describe some of the characteristics of reassurance vs. re-proving, so we know what we’re dealing with in any given case.

 Requests for Reassurance: